aliyun/terraform-provider-alicloud/website/docs/r/cloud_firewall_nat_firewall_control_policy.html.markdown

   - **4** (default): indicates the IPv4 address.
 * `nat_gateway_id` - (Required, ForceNew) The ID of the NAT gateway instance.
 * `new_order` - (Required) The priority for the access control policy to take effect.
 The priority number increases sequentially from 1, and the smaller the priority number, the higher the priority.
 * `proto` - (Required) The security protocol type for traffic access in the access control policy.

-Value:
+Valid values:
   - ANY (indicates that all protocol types are queried)
   - TCP
   - UDP